Skip to main content

 Business Proposal Outline

-No need to stress—you can follow this simple outline and get inspired by the example below; you can keep it simple and list out talking points or put together a longer version in a presentation deck.
+There is no need to stress—you can follow this simple outline and be inspired by the example below.
+You can keep it simple and list out talking points or put together a longer version in a presentation deck.

 • Lead with the problem